-Upper elementary students are able to tackle more complex poetic forms, pay more attention to craft techniques, and relate what they see in poetry to what they’ve studied in Language Arts—simile, metaphor, alliteration, personification, point of view, etc. They may also be ready to appreciate more serious poems and poems written about topics in content areas such as science or math.
+Upper elementary students can tackle more complex poetic forms, pay more attention to craft techniques, and relate what they see in poetry to what they’ve studied in Language Arts—simile, metaphor, alliteration, personification, point-of-view, etc. They may also be ready to appreciate more serious poems and poems written about topics in content areas such as science or math.

 Survey the class to find out what they already know about poetry and how much experience they’ve had writing it in the lower grades.
 Introduce vocabulary that will be important in your unit.
 Include words for crafting poetry as well as the words for the poetic forms you’d like to explore.